-What is a NFC Implant?
+What is an NFC implant?

-The primary functions of an NFC implant
+The two essential functions of an NFC implant

-How does an NFC Implant work?
+How exactly does an NFC implant work?

-What are the advantages of an NFC Implant?
+What are the advantages of an NFC implant?

-Data privacy – is my data safe?
+Data protection – Is my data safe?

 The purpose of the implant is to allow anyone to share data contactlessly without entering a password.
 The implant can be protected by a password, but this would severely limit its actual purpose.
 If you have to confirm this with a password after transferring the business card, the advantage no longer exists.
 Transmission is only possible over a few centimeters, and only data that has been independently stored on the chip can be read.
 NFC technology is also used in price tags to identify goods at the checkout and in various membership cards.
 No transponder can be located or read remotely.
 The smartphone with personal data, GPS, Internet and its own power source is a much larger and more interesting point of attack than the little data the implant can grasp.
 There is so little metal in an NFC implant that it is not even recognized at the airport.